yishn/milk-lang/README.md

 // days == ["Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday"]
 ```

-There is no `range` function, one can use the following Ruby-like shorthand notation.
+There is no `range` function, but there is the following Ruby-like shorthand notation.
 Unlike Ruby, there is only one range construct and it works the same everywhere.

 ```js
 stop = 875